Top to bottom, Mets have embraced the team concept on way to magical NLCS run

 The Mets have taken the concept of team bonding to a different level during this unexpected dash to the NLCS, and it’s not just a clubhouse thing.

-Owner Steve Cohen is an on-field regular during batting practice, and when the game starts, he’s positioned in a front-row seat, the one closest to the Mets dugout.
-His wife Alex, who is also the president of the team’s charitable organization, can often be seen hugging everyone pregame, from players right down the line.
+Owner Steve Cohen is an on-field regular during batting practice, and when the game starts, he’s positioned in a front-row seat, the one closest to the Mets’ dugout.
+His wife, Alex, who is the president of the team’s charitable organization, often can be seen hugging everyone pregame, from players right down the line.

 Winning helps, of course.
 Flushing wasn’t exactly a hardball utopia when the Mets opened 0-5 or sat 11 games under .500 in early June.
-But there’s a reason Cohen always targeted Stearns as the exec to get his franchise on track, just like Mendoza was universally praised before getting his shot in the big chair.
+But there’s a reason Cohen always targeted Stearns as the executive to get his franchise on track, just as Mendoza was universally praised before getting his shot in the big chair.

-And after so many years of trying to get it right, the Mets dialed up the correct combination again this season — really from Cohen through the 26th man on the roster — for their first trip back to the NLCS since 2015 and only the third time since 2000 (two of those resulted in World Series appearances).
+And after so many years of trying to get it right, the Mets dialed up the correct combination again this season — really from Cohen through the 26th man on the roster — for their first trip to the NLCS in nine years and only the third in 24 years.

-Back in March, Cohen and Stearns told us the playoffs would be within reach at a time when we figured an 83-win transition year was the more likely scenario (especially after losing ace Kodai Senga before Opening Day).
-But when you pair two type-A personalities with winning resumes, it’s probably best not to bet against them, and adding Mendoza’s dugout-level skillset has helped this year’s group pull off a series of incredible comebacks, starting from Memorial Day on.
+In March, Cohen and Stearns told us the playoffs would be within reach at a time when we figured an 83-win transition year was the more likely scenario (especially after losing ace Kodai Senga before Opening Day).
+But when you pair two type-A personalities with winning resumes, it’s probably best not to bet against them, and adding Mendoza’s dugout-level skill set has helped this year’s group pull off a series of incredible comebacks, starting from Memorial Day on.

 “The goal to get to the playoffs is because you never know what happens when you get in the playoffs,” Stearns said after Wednesday night’s clincher.
 “It’s a tournament.
 You get in, you play your [butt] off when you’re in, and you see how far you can go.
 This group certainly believes in itself right now.
 And they deserve to believe in themselves.”